scindex/scindex/scindex.md

 ### Section: P02 - Networking
 _Communication infrastructure.
 Defines protocols, virtual networks, firewalls, service discovery for microservices, and high-performance interconnects for specialized systems._

+- **P0200**: Networking Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Networking section.

 - **P0210**: Network Protocols (TCP/IP, HTTP, MQTT)
   - *Description*: The rules and conventions for communication between network devices.
 Includes foundational protocols like TCP/IP and application-layer protocols like HTTP and MQTT.
   - *Examples*: TCP/IP, HTTP, WebSockets